teaconmc/Biluochun-2021/README.md

 ```

 Array can be empty if no teams are known to te system (oof).

+Optionally, if query parameter `?detailed=true` is given, then each JSON Object in the returned
+JSON Array will be in form of what you get in `GET /api/team/<team_id>`.

 This endpoint also supports pagination.
 The following query parameters are available to control pagination behavior: